 The following full moon on 2000-JAN-21 was also unusual - it was eclipsed by the earth's shadow.

 There was a lunar eclipse on the same day as the winter solstice on 2010-DEC-21.
 It lasted about five hours.
 This was the first such ocurrance in many centuries.
 See: http://youtu.be/.

 The solstice on 2012-DEC-21 is also rather special because an enormous pile of books have been written that link this particular solstice to a roll-over in the ancient Mayan calendar.
 A search of the Amazon.com web site for "2012 solstice" found 419 results of which many were books predicting all sorts of events.
 They range from a major spiritual advance on the part of all humans to the complete destruction of the Earth.
-Many of the books' authors are sincere; others feel that if they can generate enough fear in the population, they will sell a lot of books and laugh all the way to the bank at people's gullability.
+Many of the books' authors were sincere; others probably felt that if they can generate enough fear in the population, they will sell a lot of books and laugh all the way to the bank at people's gullability.

 We saw no reason why this solstice should have been any different from previous solstices.
-However, the books that predicted an end-time disaster probably triggered many suicides worldwide by sincere folks that actually believe the predictions, and would rather die on their own terms rather than go through some sort of disintegration of the world.
-We predict that there will be many authors with blood on their hands.
+However, the books that predicted an end-time disaster probably triggered at least a few suicides worldwide by sincere folks that actually believe the predictions, and would rather die on their own terms rather than go through some sort of disintegration of the world.
+We predicted that there will be many authors with blood on their hands.
 We also predict that circa 2020, there will be at least one more author predicting an end of the world scenario for a specific date during the 2020's.
 More information.